forta-network/starter-kits/alert-combiner-py/README.md

 ## Description

+The Attack Detector bot combines past alerts under a common address from a variety of underlying base bots to emit a high precision alert.
+It does so by mapping each alert to the four attack stages (Funding, Preparation, Exploitaiton and Money Laundering/ Post Exploitation) utilizing an anomaly as well as heuristic detection approach.

 Individual alerts can have low precision (in other words raise false positives).
-This feed combines past alerts to separate the signal from noise.
+This bot combines past alerts from base bots to separate the signal from noise.

 It does so with the realization that an attack usually consists of 4 distinct phases:
 - funding (e.g. tornado cash funding)
 - preparation (e.g. creation of an attacker contract)
 - exploitation (e.g. draining funds from a contract)
-- money laundering (e.g. sending funds to tornado cash)
+- money laundering (e.g. sending funds to tornado cash)/ post exploitation (e.g. on-chain txt messages)

-As such, this feed combines previously raised alerts under the initiating address (i.e. the attacker address) and emits a cricial alert when
+As such, this feed combines previously raised alerts under the initiating address (i.e. the attacker address/ addresses) and emits a cricial alert when:
+1. Anomaly Detection Appoach
+   1. Alert Criteria
     - each alert emits an anomaly score
+    - anomaly score from each base bot is mapped to an attack stage
-- anomaly scores are combined (multiplied) across all stages for a common cluster (a set of addresses clustered by the cluster entity bot)
+    - the minimum anomaly scores per attack stage are combined (multiplied) across all stages for a common cluster (a set of addresses clustered by the cluster entity bot)
-- thresholds on the number of total alerts (3) and anomaly score
+    - thresholds on the number of total alerts (3) and anomaly score (threshold of 1 * 10-7 for critical, 1 * 10-4 for low severity alerts)
+    - is not part of a FP mitigation alert
+   2. Example
+    - ICE-PHISHING-HIGH-NUM-APPROVALS with an anomaly score of 0.0001 and an attack stage mapping of Preparation
+    - ICE-PHISHING-PREV-APPROVED-TRANSFERED with an anomaly score of 0.0005 and an attack stage mapping of Exploitation
+    - SUSPICIOUS-CONTRACT-CREATION with an anomaly score of 0.01 and an attack stage mapping of Preparation
+   3. Result
+    - The overall anomaly score would be min_preparation_anomaly_score(0.0001, 0.01) * min_exploitation_anomaly_score(0.0005) results in an overall anomaly score of 5*10-8.
+Since 3 alerts were raised in total, the Attack Detector would emit a critical alert.

+2. Heuristic Approach utilizing highly precise alert from a subset of the base bots (currently the ML contract model bot and the attack simulation bot)
+   1. Alert Criteria
+    - a highly precise alert is emitted plus one more additional alert is emitted for a common cluster (a set of addresses clustered by the cluster entity bot)
+    - is not part of a FP mitigation alert

+   2. Example
+   - AK-ATTACK-SIMULATION-0 (this is a highly precise alert)
+   - CEX-FUNDING-1

+   3. Result
+    - The anomaly score is not relevant, but rather a heurstic would cause the bot to trigger a critical alert.

+3. Heuristic Approach utilizing the alert to attack stage mapping
+   1. Alert Criteria
+    - an alert is emitted in each of the 4 attack stages for a common cluster (a set of addresses clustered by the cluster entity bot)
-- is not part of FP mitigation alert
+    - is not part of a FP mitigation alert
+   2. Example
+    - CEX-FUNDING-1 (Funding)
+    - SUSPICIOUS-CONTRACT-CREATION (Preparation)
+    - FLASHBOT-TRANSACTION (Exploitation)
+    - POSSIBLE-MONEY-LAUNDERING-TORNADO-CASH (Money Laundering)
+   3. Result
+    - The anomaly score is not relevant, but rather a heurstic would cause the bot to trigger a critical alert.

+As a result, the precision of this alert is quite high, but also some attacks may be missed.
+Note, in the case where attacks are missed, the broader set of detection bots deployed on Forta will still raise individual alerts that users can subscribe to.

+## Supported Chains

+- All EVM compatible chains

+## Alerts

+Describe each of the type of alerts fired by this bot

+- ATTACK-DETECTOR-1
+  - Fired when 4 alerts in each stages fire (this is consistent with attack detector V1 behavior)
+  - Severity is always set to "critical"
+  - Type is always set to "exploit"
+  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
+  - Note: the detection bot will only alert once per cluster observed

+- ATTACK-DETECTOR-2
+  - Fired when 2 alerts in each stage fire, but do involve a highly precice bot (e.g. contract ML model or attack simulation)
+  - Severity is always set to "critical"
+  - Type is always set to "exploit"
+  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
+  - Note: the detection bot will only alert once per cluster observed

+- ATTACK-DETECTOR-3
+  - Fired when 3 alerts are fired and anomaly score across the stages (per cluster) exceed the strict threshold (1 * 10-7)
+  - Severity is always set to "critical"
+  - Type is always set to "exploit"
+  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
+  - Note: the detection bot will only alert once per cluster observed

+- ATTACK-DETECTOR-4
+  - Fired when 3 alerts are fired and anomaly score across the stages (per cluster) exceed the loose threshold 1 * 10-4)
+  - Severity is always set to "low"
+  - Type is always set to "exploit"
+  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
+  - Note: the detection bot will only alert once per cluster observed

+## Base Bots Utilized By Attack Detector

-The following bots are considered by the Attack Detector Feed and mapped to the stages in the following way:
+The following bots are considered by the Attack Detector bot and mapped to the stages in the following way:
 | BotID | Name | AlertId | Stage |
 |-------|------|---------|-------|
 | 0x8badbf2ad65abc3df5b1d9cc388e419d9255ef999fb69aac6bf395646cf01c14 | ice phishing | ICE-PHISHING-HIGH-NUM-APPROVALS | Preparation |